 Scala interview questions and tests

 DevSkiller implements the RealLifeTesting™ methodology to filter out the best candidates for the role.
 RealLifeTesting™ is an advanced concept designed to replicate the real-life scenarios a Scala developer might encounter in their working day.
-Candidates are then assessed on their reactions to the given problems, resulting in a thorough screening process.
+Candidates are assessed on their reactions to the given problem.
+This results in a thorough screening process.
 DevSkiller testing makes finding your next Scala developer easy.

 Recommended roles for Scala interview questions and tests